bineetchaubey/Propel2Exa/README.md

       }

-note "classmap": ["generated-classes/"]  is  importent for generate a uatoload class from generated-classes/
+Note "classmap": ["generated-classes/"]  is  important for generate a autoload class map from generated-classes/

-  1. create build.properties file on rool  level
+  1. create build.properties file on root  level
-  2. content is

             propel.project = propeldemo
             # The Propel driver to use for generating SQL, etc.